-Council of Migrant and Refugee Women of SA (CMRW) launched to coincide with International Women’s Day 2018 and governed by members of migrant and refugee background, aiming to bring together strong community voices with institutional reach and knowledge in women’s policy, at the State as well as National level, to help facilitate opportunities for migrant and refugee women to directly engage in driving positive change.
-The council’s role will also entail addressing priority issues in areas such as Training and Employment Pathways for Vulnerable Women, Access to Health Services, Domestic Violence Services, Support for Isolated families, particularly in Regional Areas, Services for Skilled Migrants and Housing Equity.
+Council of Migrant and Refugee Women of SA (CMRW) is governed by members of migrant and refugee background who have strong community voices with institutional reach and knowledge in women’s policy, at the State as well as the National level, to help facilitate opportunities for migrant and refugee women to directly engage in driving positive change.
+The council’s role will also entail addressing priority issues in areas such as Training and Employment Pathways for Vulnerable Women, Access to Health Services, Domestic Violence Services, Support for Isolated families, particularly in Regional Areas, Skilled Migrants Service and Housing Equity.

 International Women’s Day (IWD) Forum celebrating the challenges and achievements of women of migrant and refugee background with panel of community speakers sharing their stories.

 DV-Alert and Prevention Training delivered by accredited AMRC trainers in partnership with Lifeline Australia to support frontline workers working with new and emerging communities to understand CALD issues and provide information regarding early identification, responses, intervention and linkages to specialist services.

 Campaign against Family and Domestic Violence includessupporting and participating in the Walk With Us Against Family Violence March coordinated by the Liberian Australian Service Foundation (LAS) in partnership with the African Communities Council of SA (ACCSA) and the Middle Eastern Communities Council of SA (MECCSA).